Andrew Kurka: Biography

 Born in Anchorage on January 27, 1992, Kurka grew up on a farm in a small Alaskan village called Nikolaevsk, where Russian is the most common language.
 In the summer months he spends his time Palmer, Alaska, while Aspen, Colorado is his home during the winter.

 Kurka got injured at the age of 13 after an ATV accident severely damaged three vertebrae in the middle of his spinal cord.
 Leaving his athletic career as a wrestler behind, he tried the monoski for the first time at the age of 15 on the encouragement of his physical therapist through the Challenge Alaska.
 Moreover, the North Face of Mt.
 Alyeska in Girdwood, Alaska offers some of the steepest, most harrowing inbounds terrain of any developed ski area in the U.S. Andrew Kurka became the first person in a monoski to ski this Christmas Chute.

 Career

 Skiing

 Kurka became a para-alpine skier two years after his accident and made it his career after seeing the 2010 Winter Paralympics in Vancouver, Canada.
 He then made his international debut in the U.S. Paralympic National Team in 2010 and earned a spot on the U.S. Paralympic team for the 2014 Winter Paralympics in Sochi, Russia.
 Andrew crashed during a training run right before Games in Sochi and injured his back.
-He was unable to compete during then 2014 Paralympic Games in Sochi.
+He was unable to compete during the 2014 Paralympic Games in Sochi.
 At the beginning of 2018 he was selected to represent the U.S. Paralympic Team during the 2018 Winter Paralympics in Pyeongchang, South Korea.